 Students can be “matched” as a notetaker at any point during the semester.
 Most notetakers are matched at the beginning of the semester, but occasionally students request a notetaker accommodation later in the semester as well.
 Students who are interested in being a notetaker are encouraged to complete the application through the above link and enter their course schedule information so that the database can match the notetaker to a class as soon as there is a need.
-If you are matched to a class, you will receive an email from Disability Resources with further instructions.
+If you are matched to a class, you will receive an email from Accessibility and Accommodations with further instructions.

 Thank you for your interest in being a notetaker!